fasterthanlime/semester-project/report.md

 ### Type signatures

-And finally, in the context of C code generation, specialization is tricky because the specialized and the unspecialized versions of a given can method have different signatures, implying that they cannot be called the same way (ABI compatibility is not maintained).
+Finally, in the context of C code generation, specialization is tricky because the specialized and the unspecialized versions of a given method can have different signatures, implying that they cannot be called the same way (ABI compatibility is not maintained).
 However, in the event that we need to maintain the same signature, a shim is easy to make, for example: